 How ethical is The Body Shop?

 The Body Shop, a make-up owned by Natura Cosméticos S.A., is one of The Good Shopping Guide’s independently-researched skincare brands.
 (This parent corporation is also the owner of Avon, another health and beauty brand.)
-This company does not pass the Ethical Benchmark for our Ethical Make Up Ratings Table.
+This company passes the Ethical Benchmark for our Ethical Make Up Ratings Table.

-We encourage businesses in the Make Up industry to adopt more ethical policies.
-We also urge The Body Shop to keep improving its score and reach for higher ethical standards.
+Following The Body Shop’s example, we encourage businesses in the Make Up industry to adopt more ethical policies.

 The history of The Body Shop